mayurnagrale/obsidian-git-sync/Angular/Basics.md

 - **Calling ViewChild , ViewChildren , ContentChild , and ContentChildren** : These decorators can be used to access a child component's properties or methods from the parent component.
 This can be useful for passing data from the parent component to the child component, or for calling methods on the child component from the parent component.

+- **Event Emitter** : Using event emitter we can send the data between two unrelated components.
+	- Create an event emitter in one component.
+	- Subscribe that event in another component.
+	- When we want to pass data emit that event from first component.
+	- The second component will receive that event and able to access the data.

+- **Subject** : we can use subject to event data from one component to another
+	- First create a object of subject in first component and add next method to that object we call lines of code it will emit that value inside that object.
+	- We we subscribe this object in another component inside ngOnInit and through constructor inject we will pass our component to that another component.

 **Decorators in Angular** :
 In Angular, a **decorator** is a special function that is used to modify the behavior of a class, property, or method.
 Decorators are declared using the `@` symbol.